trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image77.png" %}

 {% include callout.html content="**Step 8.
 Select OnlyKey Edition** - This is where you select the edition of OnlyKey that you have.
-If you purchased OnlyKey through Amazon select the Standard Edition.
-The International Travel Edition ships globally as military grade encryption may be problematic in some countries.
-If strong encryption is permitted in your country ([check here](http://www.cryptolaw.org/)) and you would prefer the Standard Edition then you may load this firmware by following the instructions in the [Firmware Loading](#loading-onlykey-firmware) section and then return to initial setup." type="default" %}
+If you purchased OnlyKey through Amazon or the online store select the Standard Edition." type="default" %}

+{% include note.html content="International Travel Edition<br><br>This edition of OnlyKey may ship globally, even to countries where encryption devices are not permitted as it does not utilize encryption.
+If strong encryption is permitted in your country ([check here](http://www.cryptolaw.org/)) and you would prefer the Standard Edition then you may load this firmware by following the instructions in the [Firmware Loading](#loading-onlykey-firmware) section and then return to initial setup.
+For more information on the two editions of OnlyKey firmware see [Plausible Deniability](https://docs.crp.to/features.html#plausible-deniability-international-travel-edition-and-standard-edition-of-firmware)" %}

 {% include image.html file="image88.png" %}